karivatj/MouseAutoclicker/README.md

-# MouseAutoClicker
+# Mouse Autoclicker
-Mouseclick Automation Software v1.0 by Kari Vatjus-Anttila made with Python 2.7, PyQT4 and pals.
+Mouseclick Automation Tool by Kari Vatjus-Anttila made with Python 2.7, PyQT4 and pals.

 A tool to automate arbitrary mouseclick sequences.